-- 39. These executive constraints could all be said to defend up the field, in the sense that they sought to neutralise the threat from a range of people who were not prosecutable but who were still considered to pose a terrorist threat to the population.
-In that regard, they had some success: at any rate, no controlled person was ever detected engaging in terrorism, despite the fact that many of them were identified as dangerous not only by the Home Secretary but by the High Court judges who reviewed the national security cases against them. - 40.
-They are also, however, a response to the second operational requirement identified above: reliance on intelligence that cannot be disclosed in open court.
+- 39. Though control orders were executive orders, imposed by the Home Secretary, they required the prior permission of a judge and were subject after imposition to a quasi-automatic process of review by the High Court.
+In most cases, though not all, the courts upheld both the control orders and their individual components, including in all but four cases the relocation requirement. - 40.
+These measures defended up the field, in the sense that they sought to neutralise the threat from people who were thought still to pose a terrorist threat to the population.
+In that regard, they had some success: at any rate, no controlled person was ever detected engaging in terrorism.
+But they are also a response to the second problem that I mentioned: reliance on intelligence that cannot be disclosed in open court.
 The views reached by the Home Secretary could potentially derive from a number of sensitive sources: human agents, whose cover had to be retained and personal safety ensured; foreign intelligence agencies, concerned as to how their information would be used; technical surveillance; and lastly phone-tap evidence, which controversially is not admissible in a United Kingdom criminal court.
-Some of these men had been put on trial and acquitted, it was said because some of the intelligence that would have established their guilt could not be divulged to them or to a jury made up of members of the public.21 Others had not been put on trial, for the same reason. - 41.
-By resorting to control orders, and now TPIMs, these difficulties were bypassed.
+Some of these men had been put on trial and acquitted, it was said because some of the intelligence that would have established their guilt could not be divulged to them or to a jury made up of members of the public.
+Others had not been put on trial, for the same reason. - 41.
+By resorting to control orders, and indeed their less onerous Mark 3 successor, TPIMs, these difficulties were bypassed.
 The High Court heard reviews and appeals so far as possible in open court: but the national security evidence against the controlled person, which was generally the heart of the case, was adduced in a closed material procedure from which the controlled person was excluded, his interests being represented so far as possible by a security-cleared special advocate who could see the evidence but who could not take instructions on it. - 42.
-Similar issues arose in relation to the freezing of assets of a suspected terrorist in circumstances where this was deemed necessary to protect the public, either by order of the UN or the European Union, or on the initiative of the Treasury.22
+Similar issues arose in relation to the freezing of the assets of a suspected terrorist in circumstances where this was deemed necessary to protect the public, either by order of the UN or the European Union, or on the initiative of the Treasury.